 - How do these elements interact to affect the functionality of an organization on land and on the water?

-The final product of the next phase will offer regionalized priorities for action in the context of a national program of strengthening of fishing organizations that can be incorporated by the incoming new federal administration's national development plan.
-In parallel, we have started scaling-down our data gathering instrument for appropriate implementation in other geographies through ongoing collaborations with FAO, WorldFish, and Oak in the context of the global mapping and needs assessment of fishing organizations.
+- We have started scaling-down our data gathering instrument for appropriate implementation in other geographies through ongoing collaborations with FAO, WorldFish, and Oak Foundation in the context of the global mapping and needs assessment of fishing organizations.

 DNOP brings together the fishing sector (i.e. the Mexican Confederation of Fishing Cooperatives CONMECOOP, representing more than 11,000 fishers), two Mexican civil society organizations: Comunidad y Biodiversidad (CoBi) and the Sociedad de Historia Natural Niparajá, and Duke University.

-Phase I of the project resulted in reports of the results presented to CONMECOOP and CONAPESCA.
-The second phase (2018-2020) will transform the needs assessment into a basic work-plan for a national program for the strengthening of fishing organizations approved and supported by CONAPESCA.
+Staged I of the project resulted in reports of the results presented to CONMECOOP and CONAPESCA.
+The second phase (2018-2020) validated collaboratively the results from the first stage and comprise fishing organizations' priorities and proposals towards a basic work-plan for a national program for the strengthening of fishing organizations approved and supported by CONMECOOP.